-Q. I have a Boy Scout, Girl Scout, community service, or other similar project I need to do.
+Q. I have a Boy Scout, Girl Scout, or other similar project I need to do.
 Can I do it through to zoo?

 A. Possibly!
-Send your idea to email@example.com so we can assess i!
+Send your idea to firstname.lastname@example.org so we can assess it!

 Q. My child is under 13 but really wants to help at the zoo and learn about animals.
 Can they volunteer?